JonTuck/GitHubWorkFlow/ideas/assessment_ideas.md

 **For higher marks you may also want to look into the below workflow tools that have not been covered yet ***

 	- CSS Pre-processors such as SASS
-	- Look into task management tools such as grunt , what are they and why are they used
+	- Look into task management tools such as gulp, what are they and why are they used

 - Responsive site performance consideration *